andrewwhitten/Heroku-Salesforce-Search/README.md

 * FirstName
 * LastName

+# Step 2: Setting up the Postgres database

+Heroku Connect should have done this for you in the previous step.
+All that is left to do is ensure the 'fuzzy search' extension is enabled afterwards:

+'''CREATE EXTENSION pg_trgm;'''

 Note that setting up Heroku Connect will define the Postgres schema for you, with no additional configuration needed.

 I havn't covered indexes in this proof of concept since the queries won't benefit from them with the limited number of records possible in a Salesforce Developer sandbox, however you can define you own Views and Indexes afterwards.
 In a system with millions of records you will likely benefit from an indexing strategy.

-# Step 2: Create some Contacts
+# Step 3: Create some Contacts

 Load up some Contacts into Salesforce with first names and last names.
 I downloaded a list of artists from Kaggle : https://www.kaggle.com/datasets/momanyc/museum-collection and uploaded them into Salesforce with the Salesforce Data Import Wizard.

-# Step 3: Setup the Heroku App
+# Step 4: Setup the Heroku App

 Setup your App with the instructions defined here: https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true